TheRealKCFan20/BonziWORLD/README.md

 This project was discontinued by heyjoeway due to his time being taken up by other repositories.

 All the source code for the server and client is publicly available here.
 If you want to run your own BonziWORLD, by all means go ahead.
-Do whatever you'd like with this code. _Just try to put me some[...]
+Do whatever you'd like with this code. _Just try to put me somewhere in the credits._

 ## Dependencies
 - Node.js and npm